 Image quality phantom: To evaluate the effect of different SSRB algorithm configurations on image quality, NEMA NU-4 2008 image quality phantom [26] was simulated, including three main components: 1) two cold chambers (filled with water and air) for calculating the spillover ratio (SOR), 2) a uniform region for uniformity evaluation, and 3) five fillable rods (diameters: 1, 2, 3, 4, and 5 mm) in a cold background to assess the Recovery Coefficient (RC).
-The phantom was filled with water.
+The phantom was filled with 3.7 MBq of 18F mixed with water.